Philosophy & Religious Studies

 Online Philosophy & Religious Studies Programs

-In 2017-2018, 1,200 schools offered a philosophy and religious studies program of some type.
+In the 2020-2021 academic year, 1,291 schools offered some type of philosophy and religious studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|